SergeiNikolenko/single_cell_perturbations/README.md

 ### Needed data
 * de_train.parquet - a training data
 * id_map.csv - a test data
-* sample_submission.csv - a sample of the submission in kaggle challange
+* sample_submission.csv - a sample of the submission in kaggle challenge

 ## Technologies
 Project is created with: